Guake/guake/README.rst

 Versionning
 -----------

-Versioning is automatically done using git tags (thanks PBR).
+Versioning is automatically done using git tags.
+When a tag is pushed, a new version is automatically created by PBR.

 Travis build
 ------------